-- Add in the Icing sugar and beat again.
+- Add in the icing sugar and beat again.
 If the butter was really supple and smooth before adding, this icing sugar should go in easily.

-- Split the mixture between three bowls, and add the cooled melted chocolate to one, the coulis and pink food colouring to another, and the vanilla to the final and beat again till smooth!
+- Split the mixture between three bowls, and add the cooled melted chocolate to one, the coulis and pink food colouring to another, and the vanilla to the final and beat again until smooth!